CompuCell3D/PythonScriptingManual/docs/calculating_elongation_term.rst

    \end{eqnarray}

-In our cell shape constraint we will want to obtain ellipsoidal cells.
+In our cell shape constraint, we will want to obtain ellipsoidal cells.
-Therefore the target tensor of inertia for the cell should be tensor if inertia for ellipsoid:
+Therefore the target tensor of inertia for the cell should be the tensor if inertia for the ellipsoid:

 .. math::
    :nowrap: